 GDPR Fines and Penalties: Insurability Will Vary by Location, Policy, and Law

-Three months after enactment of the EU General Data Protection Regulation (GDPR), a primary question for many organisations is how the costs of compliance and non-compliance will interplay with their insurance policies.
+Three months after enactment of the EU General Data Protection Regulation (GDPR), a primary question for many organizations is how the costs of compliance and non-compliance will interplay with their insurance policies.
 Fines and penalties are top of mind due to their potential size, variance according to local law, and the issue’s resonance with key stakeholders.

 Insureds are asking: “Will my insurance policy respond in the event we are faced with a fine or penalty?”
 Marsh’s view is that currently the answer is more grey than a black or white certainty in most markets.